SublimeText/TableEditor/README.md

-# This package is no more supported.
-I moved to vim.

 # Table Editor

 ## Overview

-*Table Editor* is a package for the *Sublime Text 2* and *Sublime Text 3* editor for edit text tables.
+*Table Editor* is a package for the *Sublime Text* editor for editing text tables.
 *Table Editor* is has almost the same keys as Emacs-org mode table editor.

-*Table Editor* allow on easy way edit text table, it allows:
+*Table Editor* provides an easy way edit text tables, it allows:

 - navigate with tab/shift tab
 - insert/delete row
 - insert/delete column
 - auto align number cells to right, text cells to left, header cells to center